eclecticiq/OpenTAXII/docs/installation.rst

 Install Python
 --------------

-Get the latest version of Python at http://www.python.org/download/ or with your operating system’s package manager.
+Get Python version 2.7 at http://www.python.org/download/ or with your operating system’s package manager.
 OpenTAXII works with Python 2.7, this version of Python includes a lightweight database called SQLite so you don't have to setup a database.

 You can verify that Python is installed by typing ``python`` from your shell; you should see something like::